potassco-asp-course/potassco-asp-course.github.io/index.md

 an initial tutorial,
 along with three practical assignments.

-The raw material can be found in a
+The raw material of the course, like LaTeX sources, can be found in a [github repository](https://github.com/potassco-asp-course/course).
-[github repository](https://github.com/potassco-asp-course/course).
 The accompanying videos are provided through Potassco's [youtube channel](https://www.youtube.com/c/potassco-live)